Paterson Joseph: Television

 In 2007, Joseph played Space Marshall Clarke in two series of the BBC sci-fi sitcom Hyperdrive, and was Benjamin Maddox in the BBC drama series Jekyll.
 Joseph also provided the voice of K.O.
 Joe in Chop Socky Chooks.

-From 2008 - 2010, he played Greg Preston in Survivors, the BBC remake of the 1970s science-fiction drama of the same name.
+From 2008 to 2010, Joseph played Greg Preston in Survivors, the BBC remake of the 1970s science-fiction drama of the same name.
 Also in 2008, Joseph appeared as former hitman Patrick Finch in Series 1, Episode 5 of The Fixer.

-In 2009, he was the bookmakers' favourite to become Doctor Whos Eleventh Doctor, but the role was awarded to Matt Smith.

 Joseph played DI Wes Layton in Law & Order: UK from 2013 to 2014.

 He played the messianic "Holy Wayne" Gilchrest on the original HBO dramatic series The Leftovers, which began airing in 2014, and General Arnold Gaines on You, Me and the Apocalypse.

 He took up the main role of Connor Mason in the television series Timeless, which ended in 2018.

 In 2020, Joseph played the part of Home Secretary Kamal Hadley in the series of Noughts + Crosses.

 As voice actor, Joseph provided the narration for the National Geographic series Mega Cities from 2005 to 2011, Wild Russia in 2009 and the BBC Two documentary Inside Obama's White House in 2016.
 He played Tyler in the BBC Switch film Rules of Love in 2010.

 Film

 Joseph's first feature film role was as Benbay in Jim Sheridan's In the Name of the Father.

 In 2000, Joseph appeared as Keaty in Danny Boyle's adventure drama film The Beach, which starred Leonardo DiCaprio.
 In the same year, he also appeared in The Long Run and Greenfingers.

 In 2005, he portrayed Giroux in the science-fiction action film Æon Flux, which starred Charlize Theron.
 Then in 2008 he played a supporting role in The Other Man, opposite Liam Neeson and Antonio Banderas.

-Joseph is set to star as villain Arthur Slugworth, alongside Timothée Chalamet as Willy Wonka, in the upcoming musical fantasy film Wonka, directed by Paul King.
+Joseph appears as villain Arthur Slugworth, part of an ensemble cast in the 2023 musical fantasy film Wonka, directed by Paul King.

-He has also appeared in several short films, including Stop the World, directed by Richard Leaf.
-He will voice the character Victor in upcoming drama short film Bet Your Bottom Dollar.
+Joseph has also appeared in several short films, including Stop the World, directed by Richard Leaf.
+He voiced the character of Victor in the 2023 drama short film Bet Your Bottom Dollar produced by British-Canadian filmmaker Jonathan Tammuz.

 Voice work

 In 2011, Joseph returned to Doctor Who, where he appeared in the audio drama Earth Aid, playing Victor Espinosa.
 In November 2016 he played the title role in the BBC radio adaptation of the short story by Neil Gaiman, How the Marquis Got His Coat Back.
 Joseph had previously played the part of the Marquis de Carabas in the 1996 BBC TV six-part drama Neverwhere.
 He played the role of Colonel Arbuthnott in the Audible production of Murder on the Orient Express.

-Joseph read the BBC Radio 4 abridgement of George Lamming's 1953 debut novel In the Castle of My Skin first broadcast in December 2020.
+Joseph read the BBC Radio 4 abridgement of Barbadian writer George Lamming's 1953 debut novel In the Castle of My Skin first broadcast in December 2020.

+Lectures

+Joseph has delivered such keynote public lectures as the Memorial 2007 Annual Lecture at the Institute of Commonwealth Studies and at Lancaster University.